felixwallis/genei-notepad-google-docs-exporter/README.md

     - Use your email for the user support email and developer contact information fields.
     - Enable the ./auth/documents scope for the OAuth credential so GNGDE can create and edit Google Docs.
     - Select ‘Desktop app’ as the application type for the OAuth Client ID and give the OAuth 2.0 Client a name.
 4. After creating an OAuth 2.0 Client, visit the Credentials tab in the Google Cloud Console and download the OAuth credentials as a .JSON file.
-Copy and paste the credentials from this file into GNGDE’s [google_docs_credentials.json](google_docs_credentials.json) file.
+Rename this file google_docs_credentials.json and save it in the route directory of this project.
 The file should look like this:
 `{
   "installed": {
     "client_id": ***,